Link： JASMINE TEA

 "How beautiful the jasmine is!
 How beautiful the jasmine is!
 Sweet smell covers the budding twigs.
 So fragrant, so white, admired by all lips."

 The song "Jasmine" is sung all over the world.
-The fragrant of the jasmine tea may let you miss those green in the summer during this midwinter.
+The fragrant of the jasmine tea may let you miss those green in the summer.